fons/JavaOdeIntExamples/README.md

 lsoda\_basic  can be found in the Java package _com.kabouterlabs.jodeint.codepack.CodepackLibrary_.
 The Java library uses [bridj](https://github.com/nativelibs4java/BridJ) to interface with a C libbary which implements the main integration loop.

-SodaBasic.java implements a simple class and portians are shown discussed below
+JavaOdeIntExamples.SodaBasic.java implements a simple class and portians are shown discussed below